Last Updated: March 25, 2025

 Read this article to find out what the tax consequences of debt settlement are.

 To be eligible for the Pacific Debt settlement program, you must have more than $10,000 in unsecured debt, and it takes roughly 2 to 4 years to complete.
-Pacific Debt will custom-tailor a plan to fit your current situation.
+Pacific Debt will custom-tailor a repayment plan to fit your current situation.

 Pacific Debt, Inc. is accredited with the American Fair Credit Counsel and is an A+ member of the Better Business Bureau.
 We rate very highly in Top Consumer Reviews, Top Ten Reviews, Consumers Advocate, Consumer Affairs, Trust Pilot, and US News and World Report.